zacharywilliams05/Cyber-Range-VM-Creation-Automation/readme.md

 Want to delete using CLI as well?
 Run these:</br>
 _az vm delete --resource-group student-rg-yourcrazysha256here --name yourVMnamehere --yes_ </br>
-_az network nic delete --resource-group student-rg-yourcrazysha256here --name yourVMnamehere-nsg_
+_az network nsg delete --resource-group student-rg-yourcrazysha256here --name yourVMnamehere-nsg_ </br>
+If you have created other resources like a public IP, NIC, etc. you will need to create commands for that as well, but just ask duck.ai.